maxtez-raspbaker/tezos-rpi3/[c]-Some-unpolished-instructions-on-compiling-Tezos-for-the-zeronet.md

 \
 \
 \
-A new library is required:
+A new library is required to avoid a crash of the node with this error "_Unix.Unix_error(Unix.EINVAL, "select", "")_":

 `opam install conf-libev`